Skip to Content

 2. It retrieves recent abstracts.

-3. The agent generates a summary with the latest scoring criteria.
+3. The agent generates a summary with current scoring criteria.

 Institutional Protocols

-1. User uploads a hospital sepsis protocol to their Account library.
+1. Upload a hospital sepsis protocol to the Account library.

-3. The agent returns the specific timing requirements defined in your protocol.
+3. The agent returns the timing requirements from your protocol.

 Next: Workflows | API